isomerpages/govtech-corp/media/technews/_posts/2017-03-27-post-GovTech joins the Smart Nation and Digital Government Group.md

 </p>
 <p>There has been quite a bit of coverage about the formation of the SNDGG,
 and we'll share just a sampling.</p>
-<p>You can read all about it in publications such as The <a href="https://www.straitstimes.com/singapore/moves-to-speed-up-smart-nation-projects" rel="noopener noreferrer nofollow" target="_blank">The Straits Times</a>,
+<p>You can read all about it in publications such as <a href="https://www.straitstimes.com/singapore/moves-to-speed-up-smart-nation-projects" rel="noopener noreferrer nofollow" target="_blank">The Straits Times</a>.</p>
-<a href="http://m.todayonline.com/singapore/new-smart-nation-group-formed-pmo" rel="noopener noreferrer nofollow" target="_blank">Today Online</a>and <a href="https://www.computerworld.com.sg/tech/security/singapores-new-government-unit-will-speed-up-smart-nation-initiatives/" rel="noopener noreferrer nofollow" target="_blank">Computer World</a>,
-and others.</p>
 <p>An interesting angle was provided by the GovInsider portal, which highlighted
 the appointment of Dr Janil Puthucheary as the <a href="https://govinsider.asia/digital-gov/singapore-appoints-puthucheary-as-first-govtech-minister/" rel="noopener noreferrer nofollow" target="_blank">Minister in charge of GovTech.</a>
 </p>
-<p>An <a href="https://www.businesstimes.com.sg/opinion/new-agency-for-digital-projects-will-speed-up-defend-smart-nation" rel="noopener noreferrer nofollow" target="_blank">editorial in The Business Times</a> analysed
-the need for the move (Note: it’s behind a paywall).</p>
 <p>The formation of the SNDGG and GovTech's role also popped up in an Insight
 story in The Sunday Times, <a href="https://www.straitstimes.com/singapore/untangling-the-way-to-a-smart-nation" rel="noopener noreferrer nofollow" target="_blank">Untangling The Way To A Smart Nation</a>, which is a primer on the need to accelerate the Smart Nation transformation.</p>